Univariate (statistics): Measures of variability

 A measure of variability or dispersion (deviation from the mean) of a univariate data set can reveal the shape of a univariate data distribution more sufficiently.
 It will provide some information about the variation among data values.
-The measures of variability together with the measures of central tendency give a better picture of the data than the measures of central tendency alone.
+The measures of variability together with the measures of central tendency give a better understanding of the data than the measures of central tendency alone.
 The three most frequently used measures of variability are range, variance and standard deviation.
-The appropriateness of each measure would depend on the type of data, the shape of the distribution of data and which measure of central tendency are being used.
+The appropriateness of each measure would depend on the type of data, the shape of the distribution of data and which measure of central tendency is being used.
 If the data is categorical, then there is no measure of variability to report.
 For data that is numerical, all three measures are possible.
 If the distribution of data is symmetrical, then the measures of variability are usually the variance and standard deviation.
 However, if the data are skewed, then the measure of variability that would be appropriate for that data set is the range.

 Descriptive methods

 Descriptive statistics describe a sample or population.
 They can be part of exploratory data analysis.

 The appropriate statistic depends on the level of measurement.
-For nominal variables, a frequency table and a listing of the mode(s) is sufficient.
-For ordinal variables the median can be calculated as a measure of central tendency and the range (and variations of it) as a measure of dispersion.
-For interval level variables, the arithmetic mean (average) and standard deviation are added to the toolbox and, for ratio level variables, we add the geometric mean and harmonic mean as measures of central tendency and the coefficient of variation as a measure of dispersion.
+For nominal variables, a frequency table and a listing of the mode(s) are sufficient.
+For ordinal variables (Ordinal data), the median can be calculated as a measure of central tendency and the range (and variations of it) as a measure of dispersion.
+For interval-level variables, the arithmetic mean (average) and standard deviation are added to the toolbox and, for ratio-level variables, the geometric mean and harmonic mean are added, as measures of central tendency, and the coefficient of variation as a measure of dispersion.

 For interval and ratio level data, further descriptors include the variable's skewness and kurtosis.